facebook/react/docs/docs/refactor/00-table-of-contents.md

 # Goals of the documentation
 - Flow of docs should mimic progression of questions a new user would ask
 - High information density -- assume the reader is adept at JS
+- Talk about best practices
+- JSFiddles for all code samples

 # Outline